Arisotura/Blargboard-extras/README.md

 This is where more themes, ranksets, and addons for will be uploaded.

 ## How to install:
-Simply add the content of each directory to the same directory that exists in your board's files.
+Add the content of each directory to the same directory that exists in your board's files.
-For example, you would take a folder for a theme in the 'themes' directory and put it in the themes directory that exists in your board's files.
+For example, you would take a folder for a theme in the 'themes' directory and put it in the themes directory that exists in your board's directory.

 ## Credits
 Blargboard made by StapleButter, based of ABXD by Dirbaio, Kawa & co.